We at Movado Group, Inc. (“MGI”) along with our subsidiaries and affiliates (collectively,“Movado Group”) respect your concerns about privacy.

 To the extent permitted by law, you also may contact us to request access to the personal information we maintain about you or to request that we correct, amend, delete, or block the information.
 Once we have received your request, we many need to contact you for additional information to confirm your identity and verify your rights.
 This helps us to ensure that personal information is not disclosed to a person who does not have the right to receive it.
 It also may help us to speed up our response.

-If you are a resident of the EEA or of Switzerland, you have the right to make a complaint at any time to the European Data Protection Supervisor, to the Data Protection Authority in the applicable EU Member State, or to the Swiss Federal Data Protection and Information Commissioner.
+If you are a resident of the EEA, United Kingdom, or of Switzerland, you have the right to make a complaint at any time to the European Data Protection Supervisor, to the Data Protection Authority in the applicable EU Member State, to the UK Information Commissioner's Office (ICO), or to the Swiss Federal Data Protection and Information Commissioner.
 A list of EEA authorities is available at http://ec.europa.eu/justice/article-29/structure/data-protection-authorities/index_en.htm.
 We would, however, appreciate the chance to respond to your concerns before you approach these governmental agencies, so please contact us in the first instance.

-For more information about the rights granted under the General Data Protection Regulation, please read The GDPR Applies to Me, What Else Should I Know?
+For more information about the rights granted under the General Data Protection Regulation and similar laws in the United Kingdom and Switzerland, please read The GDPR Applies to Me, What Else Should I Know?

 For more information about the rights granted under the California Consumer Privacy Act, please visit our California Privacy Center.